ReactiveX/reactivex.github.io/documentation/operators.markdown

 id: operators
 ---

-Each language-specific version of ReactiveX implements a set of operators, and, although there is much overlap, there are also some operators that are only implemented by certain versions, and also each language tends to name its operators to conform to those of other similar operators that are already familiar in other contexts in that language.
+Each language-specific implementation of ReactiveX implements a set of operators.
+Although there is much overlap between implementations, there are also some operators that are only implemented in certain implementations.
+Also, each implementation tends to name its operators to resemble those of similar methods that are already familiar from other contexts in that language.

-This page lists what could be considered the &ldquo;core&rdquo; operators in the ReactiveX set, and links to pages that have more in-depth information on how these operators work and how particular language-specific ReactiveX versions have implemented these operators.
+This page first lists what could be considered the &ldquo;core&rdquo; operators in ReactiveX, and links to pages that have more in-depth information on how these operators work and how particular language-specific ReactiveX versions have implemented these operators.

+Next is a &ldquo;decision tree&rdquo; that may help you choose the operator that is most appropriate to your use case.

+Finally, there is an alphabetical list of most of the operators available in the many language-specific implementations of ReactiveX.
+These link to the page that documents the core operator that most closely resembles the language-specific operator (so, for instance, the Rx.NET &ldquo;SelectMany&rdquo; operator links to the documentation of the <span class="operator">FlatMap</span> ReactiveX operator, of which &ldquo;SelectMany&rdquo; is the Rx.NET implementation).

+<h4>Contents</h4>
 <ol>
  <li><a href="#categorized">Operators By Category</a></li>
  <li><a href="#tree">A Decision Tree of Observable Operators</a></li>